DanNixon/sine2020_software_guidelines_paper/report.md

 a new branch and that branch is then merged when the changes are to be accepted.

 Developers should also ensure that they produce a clear commit history.
-Given that this is likely the longest standing documentation descibing the history of your software it is important that commits are sensible, atomic and logically ordered and that commit messages are clear and describe the reasoning behind the changes made in the commit itself.
+Given that this is likely the longest standing documentation describing the history of your software it is important that commits are sensible, atomic and logically ordered and that commit messages are clear and describe the reasoning behind the changes made in the commit itself.
 A good guide for this can be found here: